kiahamedi/anime-list/README.md

 # anime-list
-Python script to find best anime
+Python script to find the best anime from the anime world